WATER RIGHTS MAY QUALIFY FOR TAX DEFERRAL

-Internal Revenue Code (IRC) Section 1031 provides, in part, that no gain or loss is recognized on the exchange of property for other property of a like-kind.
-In other words, to qualify for income tax deferral under §1031, the property relinquished in the exchange must be sufficiently like the property received in the exchange.
+Internal Revenue Code (IRC) Section 1031 provides, in part, that no gain or loss is recognized on the exchange of property for other property of a “like-kind.”
+In other words, to qualify for income tax deferral under Section 1031, the property relinquished in the exchange must be sufficiently like the replacement property received in the 1031 exchange.
 Fortunately, most property rights characterized as real property under state law are considered like-kind to other interests that are also considered real property under local law.
-Thus an easement or mineral right in most cases will be considered like-kind to a fee simple interest in real property and vice versa.
-If easements and mineral rights are considered like-kind to a fee simple interest in real property, then what about water rights?
+Thus, an easement or mineral right, in most cases, will be considered like-kind to a fee simple interest in real property and vice versa.
+Since easements and mineral rights are considered like-kind to a fee simple interest in real property, then what about water rights?

-DOES DITCH STOCK QUALIFY FOR SECTION 1031 DEFERRAL?
+DOES DITCH STOCK QUALIFY FOR TAX DEFERRAL UNDER SECTION 1031?

-Like-kind issues also arise where water rights are owned indirectly.
-In some states, water is allocated among land owners by means of ditches.
+Like-kind issues also arise when water rights are owned indirectly.
+In some states, water is allocated among landowners by means of ditches.
 Ditches may be individually owned or may be “mutual” incorporated ditches.
 Water in incorporated ditches is allocated by shares issued by the company.
 The ditch shares represent proportional amounts of water rights held by the ditch company.
 In most cases, stock certificates are issued by ditch companies.
-So, can ditch stock be exchanged for real property in a Section 1031 exchange?
+So, can ditch stock be exchanged for real property in a 1031 exchange?

-Section 1031(a)(2)(B) provides that “stocks, bonds or notes” may not be exchanged in a §1031 exchange.
-Thus, a taxpayer cannot sell stock in a corporation that owns real property even if the underlying real property would qualify as like kind property.
-Under this reasoning, it would seem that a sale of ditch stock should not qualify for deferral under §1031.
+Section 1031(a)(2)(B) provides that “stocks, bonds or notes” may not be exchanged in a 1031 exchange.
+Thus, an exchanger cannot sell stock in a corporation that owns real property even if the underlying real property would qualify as like-kind property.
+In view of this provision, it would seem to follow logically that a sale of ditch stock should not qualify for deferral under Section 1031.
 On May 22, 2008, however, Congress enacted the Food, Conservation and Energy Act of 2008 which is often referred to as the Farm Bill.
 Among other things, the Act amends IRC Section 1031(a)(2)(B) to exclude mutual ditch, reservoir or irrigation company stock from the definition of “stock.”
-As a result, mutual ditch, reservoir or irrigation company stock should now be eligible in §1031 exchanges.
-In order to qualify for this treatment, the new law requires that ditch stock must be treated as an interest in real property under the law of the state in which the corporation is located.
+As a result, mutual ditch, reservoir or irrigation company stock is eligible for 1031 exchange tax deferral.
+In order to qualify for this treatment, the law requires that ditch stock must be treated as an interest in real property under the law of the state in which the corporation is located.